 How are career ladders and lattices different?
 How are they the same?
-And which one is best for your organization’s talent needs?
+Which method is best for your organization's talent management strategy?

 Although they’re both tools that organizations use to guide employees on a path of career progression, they differ in many ways!
 In this article, I will review how they’re different, what they have in common and which one might be the best choice for your organizational needs.